Skip to content

 Create A GPU Window

-import { GpuWindow, webgpu } from "electrobun/bun";
+import { GpuWindow, webgpu } from "electrobun/main";

 const win = new GpuWindow({